Gender disparities in health: Socioeconomic status

 The situation is similar within countries as well, where the health of both girls and women is critically affected by social and economic factors.
 Those who are living in poverty or of lower socioeconomic status tend to perform poorly in terms of health outcomes.
-In almost all countries, girls and women living in wealthier households experience lower levels of mortality and higher usage of health care services than those living in the poorer households.
-Such socioeconomic status-related health disparities is present in every nation around the world, including developed regions.
+In almost all countries, girls and women living in wealthier households experience lower levels of mortality and higher usage of healthcare services than those living in poorer households.
+Such socioeconomic status-related health disparities are present in every nation globally, including developed regions.

 Environmental Injustice

 Environmental injustice at its core is the presence of distributional injustice including both the distribution of decision-making power as well as the distribution of environmental burden.
 Environmental burdens, which include water pollution, toxic chemicals, etc., can disproportionately impact the health of women.
-Women are often left out of policy making and decisions.
-These injustices occur because women are generally affected by intersectionality of oppression which leads to lower incomes and less social status.
-Root causes of these injustices is the fundamental presence of gender inequality, particularly in marginalized communities (Indigenous women, women from low-income communities, women from the Global South, etc.) that will become amplified by climate change.
+Women are often left out of policy-making and decisions.
+These injustices occur because women are generally affected by the intersectionality of oppression which leads to lower incomes and less social status.
+The Root cause of these injustices is the fundamental presence of gender inequality, particularly in marginalized communities (Indigenous women, women from low-income communities, women from the Global South, etc.) that will become amplified by climate change.
 These women are often reliant on natural resources for their livelihoods and, therefore, are one of the first groups of people to be severely impacted by global climate change and environmental injustice.
 In addition, women all around the world are held responsible for providing food, water, and care to their families.
 This has sparked a movement to make the literature, research, and teaching more gender aware in the sphere of feminism.

 However, women continue to face oppression in the sphere of media.
 CNN and Media Matters have reported that only 15% of those interviewed in the media on climate change have been women.
 Comparatively, women make up 90% of environmental justice groups across the United States.
 UN climate chief Christiana Figueres has publicly recognized gender disparity in environmental injustice and has pledged to put gender at the center of the Paris talks on climate change.
 "Women are disproportionately affected by climate change.
 It is increasingly evident that involving women and men in all decision-making on climate action is a significant factor in meeting the climate challenge".
 Studies have shown that women's involvement and participation in policy leadership and decision-making has led to a greater increase in conservation and climate change mitigation efforts.